 If you plan to keep the same internet service for more than a year, you're much better off buying your own modem, which will run you from $50 to $100 if you're looking for a cable modem.
 All you need to do is check with your ISP to make sure that the model you want to buy works with that provider's service.
-If you get cable internet, check out our recommendations for the best cable modem available.
+If you get cable internet, check out our recommendations for the best cable modems you can buy right now.

 Routers: Taking the web wireless